genius-systems/gameta/docs/docs/user_guide/applying_commands.md

 ```

 Supposing you would like to build and deploy an environment with from branch specified
-via a CI/CD parameter $BRANCH, you can run the command below:
+via a CI/CD environment variable $BRANCH, you can run the command below:

 ```bash
 gameta apply -c "git checkout {$BRANCH}" -c "python setup.py bdist_wheel"